 An FPGA is called a field-programmable gate array.
 It is essentially a semiconductor with a blank slate.
 Your microprocessor can execute instructions, but it can only do that if the instructions are something it understands.
 Similarly, your graphics processing unit only knows how to do calculations and render an image on the screen.
 They come from the factory fixed to do a specific task.

 However, an FPGA comes from the factory as a blank semiconductor chip that you need to program to do something.
+While an FPGA may contain a green chip that is PCB, it is certainly different from a PCBA.
 You could potentially program your board to operate exactly as your microprocessor or graphics processing unit.
 However, these devices are mostly used in industries where they don’t have dedicated processors for specific tasks.
 It is easy to program, and you don’t need to spend a lot of money manufacturing dedicated silicon.
 You can also change the programming as you learn more information, making these devices very flexible.

 How Do They Work